eyc94/brain/software-architecture/software-architecture.md

 It is critical for building large, complex software systems that are *reliable*, *maintainable*, and *scalable*.
 It helps ensure the system is designed to meet the needs of its users and stakeholders, and that it can evolve and adapt over time as requirements change.

 Software architecture is a board and multifaceted field, encompassing many approaches and methodologies.
 Some common architectural styles include `layered architecture`, `client-server architecture`, `microservices architecture`, and `event-driven architecture`.
 There are more.

+## :round_pushpin: Design and Architecture
+What are the differences between design and architecture?
+They are pretty much the same thing:
+- `Architecture` is used in context of something at a high level that is separate from the lower-level details.
+- `Design` implies structures and decisions at a lower level.

+The low-level details and high-level decisions are all part of the same whole.
+They define the shape of the system.

+> "The goal of software architecture is to minimize the human resources required to build and maintain the required system." - Robert C. Martin

+Developing fast is not necessarily the best way to build something.
+Overconfidence in developers can build over time, and the cost to maintain and develop more features will outweigh the benefit of more engineers/code.

+This is why we need a design and architecture that minimize effort and maximize productivity.

+## :round_pushpin: Two Values
+Every software system provides two different values to the stakeholders: `behavior` and `structure`.
+Often one of the values is focused on over the other.

+### Behavior
+This value is to make systems behave in the way they're supposed to.

+### Architecture
+Behavior of machines must be easy to change.
+This is what `software` is supposed to help do.

+The difficulty in making a change should be proportional only to the scope of the change and not to the *shape* of the change.

+Architectures should be as **shape agnostic** as possible.

+## :round_pushpin: Key Points
+Here are some key points to understand in architecture:
+- Getting software to work is *easy*, but getting software **right** is **hard**.
+- Writing messy code fast is always slower than staying clean.

+## :round_pushpin: Supplemental Sources
+-